William Robert Wallace

 William Robert Wallace (February 21, 1886 – June 24, 1960) was a United States district judge of the United States District Court for the Eastern District of Oklahoma, the United States District Court for the Northern District of Oklahoma and the United States District Court for the Western District of Oklahoma.

 Education and career

+Born in Troy, Texas, on February 21, 1886, to William Thomas Wallace and Sarah Elizabeth Crekmore.
+He attended public schools in Sweetwater, Texas, and moved to Wynne Wood, Indian Territory in 1896.
+He attended Indianola College and Capitol Hill Business College in Guthrie, Oklahoma.
+In 1907, he was appointed deputy clerk for Garvin County.

+Wallace served in the Oklahoma House of Representatives from 1908 to 1910 representing Garvin County as a member of the Democratic Party.
+He was preceded and succeeded in office by William Tabor.
+He later served in the Oklahoma Senate from 1918 to 1922.
+He was preceded in office by Joe A. Edwards and succeeded in office by John E. Luttrell.

-Born in Troy, Texas, Wallace attended the University of Oklahoma College of Law and read law to enter the bar in 1910.
+Wallace also attended the University of Oklahoma College of Law and read law to enter the bar in 1910.
 He was in private practice in Pauls Valley, Oklahoma from 1910 to 1925, and then in Oklahoma City, Oklahoma until 1950.
-During this time, he was a member of the Oklahoma House of Representatives from 1909 to 1910, city attorney of Pauls Valley from 1911 to 1912, a county judge of Garvin County, Oklahoma from 1913 to 1917, and a member of the Oklahoma Senate from 1919 to 1923.
+He also was the city attorney of Pauls Valley from 1911 to 1912, and a county judge of Garvin County, Oklahoma from 1913 to 1917.
 He was Chairman of the Oklahoma Public Welfare Commission from 1939 to 1942.